Who is it for?

 - Counselors of Real Estate (CRE)

-- Hold a current state general appraiser license
+- Hold a current state residential appraiser license

 Interested in becoming a licensed appraiser?
 Become an appraiser.